top of page

 F1 = 1st generation.
 (50% Brittany -- 50% Poodle) This is a Brittany crossed with a Poodle.

 F1B = 1st generation backcross.
-(25% Brittany -- 75% Poodle) This is an F1 Brittanydoodle crossed back (referring to the "B") to either a purebred Brittany or a purebred Poodle.
+(25% Brittany -- 75% Poodle) This is an F1 Brittanypoo crossed back (referring to the "B") to either a purebred Brittany or a purebred Poodle.

 F2 = 2nd generation.
-(50% Brittany -- 50% Poodle) This is an F1 Brittanydoodle crossed with another F1 Brittanydoodle.
-The percentage of Brittany and Poodle remain the same because each F1 Brittanydoodle parent is a 50/50 mix between the two breeds so the ratio does not change.
+(50% Brittany -- 50% Poodle) This is an F1 Brittanypoo crossed with another F1 Brittanypoo.
+The percentage of Brittany and Poodle remain the same because each F1 Brittanypoo parent is a 50/50 mix between the two breeds so the ratio does not change.

 F3 or higher = multi-generation. (approximately 43-45% Brittany -- 55-57% Poodle depending on the exact mix).
-A Multigen Brittanydoodle is any Brittantydoodle that is 3 or more generations and this type of Brittanydoodle and can be created many different ways to achieve the multigen Brittanydoodle.
+A Multigen Brittanypoo is any Brittantypoo that is 3 or more generations and this type of Brittanypoo and can be created many different ways to achieve the multigen Brittanypoo.

-At Pleasant Meadows, we don't have plans at this time (2020) to breed anything further than the types of Brittanydoodles listed above (F1, F1B, and the Multigen Double Spoodle), and if that changes we will updates this page.
+At Pleasant Meadows, we don't have plans at this time (2020) to breed anything further than the types of Brittanypoos listed above (F1, F1B, and the Double Spoodle), and if that changes we will updates this page.

 Height & Weight Variations

-Below you can see the typical height and weight variations in the Brittanydoodle!
-At this time, since our first Brittanydoodle litter will be coming up in the Summer of 2021, we can only give an approximate height and weight based on the Brittany and the Miniature Poodle.
+Below you can see the typical height and weight variations in the Brittanypoo!
+At this time, since our first Brittanypoo litter will be coming up in the Summer of 2021, we can only give an approximate height and weight based on the Brittany and the Miniature Poodle.

 Brittany